-Jen: For the past few years I have been using a Warner blender that I got for my wedding 8 years ago.
+Jen: When I first started blending green smoothies, I used a Waring blender that I got for my wedding.
 It was a $70 blender that worked okay.
 It turned my produce into a smoothie, yet it left chunks of spinach and was very loud.
 It finally died and I immediately went online and bought a refurbished Vitamix 5200 for $329.
 It came within a week and blends like a beast — no spinach leaf is left unblended when this bad boy is done.
 It's insane.
 I love my Vitamix so much!

 How many servings do your recipes make?

 Our smoothie recipes make about 4-5 cups (32oz – 40oz).
-Jadah drinks at least 2 cups (16 oz) everyday in the morning as a breakfast meal replacement.
-Jen drinks hers for lunch or sometimes as a mid morning snack Since green smoothies are full of fiber, they keep us both full for a while.
-If either of us needs afternoon pick-me-ups, we have been known to make another green smoothie later in the day instead of drinking a caffeinated beverage.
+Some of us drink at least 2 cups (16 oz) everyday in the morning as a breakfast meal replacement.
+Jen drinks hers for lunch or sometimes as a mid-morning snack.
+Since green smoothies are full of fiber, they keep us full for awhile.
+If we need an afternoon pick-me-up, we have been known to make another green smoothie later in the day instead of drinking a caffeinated beverage.

 Can I store my green smoothie in the fridge?

 Some people say you have to drink it “right away” to get the optimal nutrients from each blend.
-But if left in the fridge over-night for one to three days, the taste and satisfaction is still there.
-You also may add a small amount of lemon juice to preserve and keep the smoothie blend as fresh as possible.
+But if left in the fridge overnight for one to three days, the taste and satisfaction is still there.
+You also may want to add a small amount of lemon juice to preserve and keep the smoothie blend as fresh as possible.
 Your body is still reaping the benefits of consuming fruits and vegetables even if it is not consumed right away.

 What are chia seeds and where can I get them?

 We are obsessed with these tiny little crunchy seeds.
 We sprinkle them on top of smoothies, or put them inside our oatmeal with almond butter and almond milk.
 Many people ask what are the health benefits of chia seeds?
 Is there a difference between black chia seeds and white chia seeds?
 And where can I buy chia seeds?
 We have answered all your awesome questions right here: 6 Reasons Why We Love Chia Seeds.